kuwaharu-git/book-isbn/README.md

 # Book ISBN Extractor

-A Python system that automatically extracts ISBN information from images in a folder and retrieves book details from external APIs.
+A Python system that automatically extracts ISBN information from book cover images using barcode recognition and retrieves book details from external APIs.

 ## Features

-- **Image Processing**: Automatically optimizes images for OCR processing (resize, grayscale, binarization, rotation correction)
-- **OCR Processing**: Uses Tesseract OCR to extract text from images
+- **Barcode Recognition**: Uses pyzbar to detect and decode barcodes (EAN-13) from book cover images
-- **ISBN Extraction**: Uses regex patterns to identify and validate ISBN-10 and ISBN-13 numbers
+- **ISBN Extraction**: Extracts 13-digit ISBN numbers starting with 978 or 979 from barcodes
 - **Book Information Retrieval**: Fetches detailed book information from Google Books API
 - **CSV Output**: Exports collected data to CSV format for easy management
 - **Error Handling**: Robust error handling with logging for debugging